 What about cultural, ethnic and religious diversity?
 The Wheeling area boasts one of the broadest ethnic, cultural and religiously diverse regions in the nation, with numerous descendants of and current immigrants from, western Europe, Asia and Africa.
 Churches, temples, and cultural centers abound.
 Oglebay Institute is the nation's oldest cultural and arts institution, with activities on three campuses ranging from visual and fine arts, performing arts and traveling exhibits.
 The Wheeling Symphony is a metropolitan class orchestra, with 35 performances annually.

-Parks & Strategic Planning Department:
+Parks & Recreation Department: